Table of contents: Front towing eye ↓ Rear towing eye ↓ Towing for the purpose of starting… ↓ Towing a four-wheel drive vehicle… ↓

 Towing a four-wheel drive vehicle with an automatic transmission

-The car can be towed in the usual way on a flexible or rigid hitch.
-In doing so, remember the following:
+The vehicle can be towed in the usual way using a flexible or rigid hitch.
+Remember the following:

 - The maximum speed is 50 km/h.

 - The maximum towing range is 50 km.
-This is because the gearbox oil pump is not active when the engine is not running, and therefore the gearbox is not adequately lubricated at high speeds and over long distances.
+This is because when the engine is not running, the gearbox oil pump does not operate and therefore at high speeds and over long distances, sufficient lubrication of the gearbox is not ensured.

 The vehicle must not be towed with the front or rear axle raised.